 You can learn a lot by watching someone do something, and the same is true of robots.
 When they can see humans performing a task, it gives them a head start on learning to do it themselves.
 They can learn a lot faster when they know what the correct outcome looks like.

-Just like with people and animals, robots learn even more when there’s a reinforcement system.
+Just like with people and animals, robots understand even more when there’s a reinforcement system.
 Operant conditioning teaches people and animals through reinforcing correct behavior and penalizing incorrect behavior.
 Researchers have applied the same process to robots, in a popular machine learning technique called “reinforcement learning.”

 A Learning Robot Is a Useful Robot

 The first step in making intelligent, self-improving robots is teaching them to learn.
-As researchers find new methods of approaching how robots learn things, they’ll improve exponentially.
+As researchers find new methods of approaching how robots remember things, they’ll improve exponentially.
 When they can learn, they make themselves more useful, as you can see in the robots we already have.

 The world may not have fully intelligent robots like C-3PO yet, but learning is a start.
 Through analyzing data sets, observing people and reinforcement training, robots can learn quite a bit.
 As they keep learning, it may not be long before robots are as smart as we are.